 The first and second ships named North Dakota honor the nation’s 39th state.
 North Dakota and South Dakota both attained their admittance to the Union on 2 November 1889.
 South Dakota yielded its place to North Dakota because of its position in alphabetical order, and North Dakota thus entered the Union as the 39th state.

-The second North Dakota (SSN 784) was laid down on 11 May 2012 at Groton, Conn., by General Dynamics Electric Boat; floated on 15 September 2013; sponsored by Mrs. Jeffrey L. [Katie] Fowler, wife of Vice Adm.
-Jeffrey L. Fowler (Ret.); christened on 2 November 2013 [North Dakota Statehood Day]; and is scheduled to be commissioned on 26 February 2014, Cmdr.
+The second North Dakota (SSN-784) was laid down on 11 May 2012 at Groton, Conn., by General Dynamics Electric Boat; floated on 15 September 2013; sponsored by Mrs. Katie Fowler, wife of Vice Adm.
+Jeffrey L. Fowler (Ret.); christened on 2 November 2013 [North Dakota Statehood Day]; and was commissioned on 25 October 2014, Cmdr.
 Douglas Gordon in command.

 The overall shape of the crest is that of an arrowhead, similar to that used on the North Dakota Coat of Arms.
 This represents the Native American heritage of North Dakota.
 Flanking the Indian arrowhead shape and acting as its serrated cutting edge is wheat.
 This represents the North Dakota farming community.
 Prominently displayed on the crest are gold and silver six shooter revolvers.
 The front sights of the revolvers are formed by the gold and silver dolphins, representing the officer and enlisted submarine warfare community.
 Additionally, the revolvers represent the two tomahawk payload tubes the boat carries in arsenal.
 North Dakota is the first submarine to carry these payload tubes, each capable of carrying six UGM-109 Tomahawk Cruise Missiles.
 The red and green eyes of the submarine dolphins mounted on the six shooter revolvers pays tribute to the port and starboard running lights of the professional sailor.
 Across the revolver hand grips are the words "Rough Riders."
 This is a salute to the state’s connection to President Theodore Roosevelt.
 The "Rough Riders" consisted of volunteers from the plains who fought in the Spanish-American War.
 North Dakota National Guardsmen as well as Rough Riders served in combat for one year in the Philippines, supporting its occupation following the Spanish American War.